Style guide

 The last component of a package should be a version.
 (Why?)

-Files should be named lower_snake_case.proto
+Filenames should be in lower_snake_case.proto

 All of the file options below should have the same value, or all be unset, for all files that have the same package: (Why?)